 Many people don’t know what a communication major is until they arrive at college and they have some of the following questions:

 What do you study in communication?

-In Communication we study how people make meaning of symbols—like words, pictures, and behaviors.
+In Communication, we study how people make meaning of symbols—like words, pictures, and behaviors.
 We study how we make meaning and how to create messages using those symbols.
 Not every person is the same, so we look at how different people make meaning.
 Your ethnicity, nationality, gender, sex, age, geography and religion can all influence how you make messages and receive messages.

 Communication is an umbrella term that includes a great number of areas including Advertising, Public Relations, Journalism, Broadcasting, Organizational Communication, Health Communication and Relational Communication.

 Our discipline asks questions like: Why do some advertisements end up producing more sales than others?
 How do we best use social media to promote a health campaign?
 Why is a political candidate’s speech persuasive for some voters, but not others?
-How can I have conflict with a friend without destroying the relationship?
+How can I have a conflict with a friend without destroying the relationship?

 What kind of job can I get with a Communication degree?